 That quote is attributed to the German philosopher, Friedrich Nietzsche.
-Actually, he said it more eloquently: “That which does not kill us, makes us stronger.”
-It turns out that he was right!
+Actually, he said it much more eloquently: “That which does not kill us, makes us stronger.”
+It turns out that he was right.

-In an article interviewing comedian, Jerry Seinfeld, he recalls being heckled and ignored as a struggling comedian in his early days.
+In an article interviewing comedian Jerry Seinfeld, he recalls being heckled and ignored as a struggling comedian in his early days.
 On one particularly soul-crushing occasion, people at a New York discotheque continued dancing right through his act as though he weren’t even on stage.
-The challenges, he noted, made him a stronger person and a better performer.
+These challenges made him a stronger person and a better performer he said.
 “I don’t mind suffering.
-You suffer in all things — work, relationships, whatever else you do … Unless you’re eating ice cream, you’re suffering,” he reflected.
+You suffer in all things — work, relationships, whatever else you do.
+Unless you’re eating ice cream, you’re suffering,” he reflected.

-Acceptance of the reality is always an essential first step to reduce suffering.
-Acceptance is not the same as condoning or approving.
-It means to stop resisting or struggling against what already is because to fight against and argue with reality causes pain and suffering.
+Acceptance of the reality that’s before me is an essential first step to reducing suffering.
+Acceptance is not the same thing as condoning or approving.
+It means to stop resisting or struggling against what is because to do so only leads to pain and suffering.
 Acceptance means to surrender to the moment as it is.
 Not give up.

 In a video by the author and philosopher, Ekhart Tolle, he indicates that we are not able to surrender until we are completely fed up with suffering.
 He says that a person has to have had enough and, at some level, recognize that the suffering is self created by their thoughts and that there is another way to live.
 This was certainly true in my case.

-Surrendering is taught in every religion.
-It is the central message of Buddhism and is even found in the teachings of Jesus.
+The concept of surrendering is taught in every religion.
+Surrendering is the central message of Buddhism and is even found in the teachings of Jesus.

 The only time we suffer is when we believe a thought that argues with what is.
 When the mind is perfectly clear, what is is what we want.
 If you want reality to be different than it is, you might as well try to teach a cat to bark.
 You can try and try, and in the end the cat will look up at you and say, “Meow.”
 Wanting reality to be different than it is is hopeless.

-So, while what does not kill you, can make you stronger, you can ease the suffering while going through it by learning to accept what is.
-Surrendering to it is not going to make it magically go away, but it will make it less painful and give it the deeper meaning to which Frankl referred.
+So, while what doesn’t kill you, can make you stronger, you can ease the suffering of going through it by learning to accept what is.
+Surrendering to any situation isn’t going to make it magically go away, but it will make it less painful and allow the deeper meaning to which Frankl referred.
 Promise.